 The Disabilities and Dyslexia Service (DDS) may need to disclose information about your disability with certain people in order to help support you.
 This information will only be shared where necessary and on a need-to-know basis.
 We define need-to-know as sharing sufficient information to help set up support and only with people involved in that process.
 We always ask that the people with whom we share your information respect your confidentiality and don't pass your information on to anyone else unless they are also involved in your support.

-Those with whom the DDS may share your information can include (but is not strictly limited to) your Diversity Coordinators, Personal Academic Tutors, the Examinations Office, your faculty, the Examinations Office and funding body.
+Those with whom the DDS may share your information can include (but is not strictly limited to) your Diversity Coordinators, Personal Academic Tutors, the Examinations Office, your school, the Examinations Office and funding body.
 DDS may also share student data with other university departments such as the careers service, for recruitment, statistics, and monitoring purposes.

 DDS may also need to request and/or share further information about your additional support needs from individuals and/or agencies outside of the University such as your GP, consultant, mental health support team, educational psychologist, previous education provider or funding body (eg Student Finance England) where appropriate.
 This is in order to ensure we're able to support you whilst studying at university.
 We respect your confidentiality and assure you that any information shared will be handled in a sensitive and discreet manner.